Lightly browned kielbasa, a popular smoked sausage, tastes great served on a warm bed of sauerkraut.

-The flavors of lightly seared Kielbasa, a common smoked sausage, pair perfectly with sauerkraut.
+The flavors of lightly seared pork Kielbasa, a common smoked sausage, pair perfectly with sauerkraut.
 We always use brown sugar to provide balance to the sauerkraut and when we want to kick it up a notch a sprinkle of red pepper flakes gets the job done!

 Browning sausage and warming sauerkraut in a skillet is the most basic way to make this meal.
-Lightly browning the sausage will take this meal from good to great in just a few minutes by bringing out more savory flavors.
+Lightly browning the sausage will take this one skillet meal from good to great in just a few minutes by bringing out more savory flavors.

 This recipe gives your sauerkraut a little heat and a unique kick.
 Kielbasa sausage goes really well with the little bit of spice in the sauerkraut.
 The red pepper flakes can easily be omitted to make a more mild meal.